 This document is written for a highly specific application and contains information about proprietary technology, and is only available to customers whose requirements closely match the application.
-To request the full document, please complete the form below.The application note you have requested requires the following contact and project information:
+To request the full document, please complete the form below.Please enter information in English only.

 The DS28C36 (Figure 1) is a DeepCover® ECDSA (elliptic curve digital signature algorithm) and SHA-256 (secure hash algorithm, 256-bit) authenticator, which is operated over the I2C interface.
 The three ECDSA private and public key pairs for signature generation and verification can be computed by the device or installed by the user and optionally locked.
 Separate memory space may be used to store and lock a public-key certificate.
 The 8Kb of secured EEPROM provides a 4Kb user partition that is organized as 16 pages of 256 bits and can be left unprotected or irreversibly write-protected, read-protected, authentication-protected, encrypted, or set up for EPROM emulation mode.
 The DS28C36 also features a FIPS-grade TRNG (true random number generator), and a one-time settable, nonvolatile, 17-bit decrement-only counter, which can be used to electronically control the lifetime of the object with which the DS28C36 is associated.
 Each device has its own guaranteed unique 64-bit ROM ID, factory programmed into the chip.
 This ROM ID is an input parameter for cryptographic operations.